bhoyte/minecraft-bot/README.md

 - `README.md` - This documentation file
 - `SERVER_SETUP.md` - Instructions for setting up a Minecraft server
 - `doc.md` - Documentation for advanced features and architecture
+- `bot-view.md` - Documentation for the first-person view implementation

 ## Contributing